knoffhoff/hms/hms-api/README.md

 **THIS SECTION IS INCOMPLETE AND NEEDS SOME WORK**

 [//]: # (TODO currently this needs to be run twice... it is like Serverless doesn't wait for LocalStack to be running properly :shrug:)
-In order to start up the LocalStack environment and deploy the HMS API locally you can run:
+In order to start up the HMS API locally you can run:

 ```shell
 npm start